 The nursing homes in Palm Beach County are no different than that of nursing homes across the nation.
 However, due to the nature of nursing homes in general, loved ones cannot easily recognize this neglect and abuse, even after frequent visits.
 Nursing home neglect can come in a variety of forms.

 If you believe that neglect is present in one of the nursing homes in Palm Beach County where one of your family members or loved ones are living, Gordon & Doner is prepared to help.
-Contact one of our reputable personal injury attorneys in West Palm Beach today for a free legal consulation.
+Contact one of our reputable personal injury attorneys in West Palm Beach today for a free legal consultation.